 Vasectomy has its pros and cons

 Vasectomy in Renton WA is a form of permanent contraception.
 After that, it is no longer necessary to use other forms of contraception.
-However, a vasectomy does not protect against sexually transmitted diseases (STDs) – important if you are not in a monogamous relationship.
+However, a vasectomy does not protect against sexually transmitted diseases (STDs) – so if you are not in a monogamous relationship, make sure to get tested regularly, even if you don’t have any symptoms.
+Look up Gonorrhea test near me in the search bar to find the nearest clinic to get tested for sexually transmitted diseases.
 As with any surgical procedure, there is little chance of complications.
 Talk to your doctor about these risks.
 Most importantly, as it is permanent, take the time to make an informed decision.

 Vasectomy does not reduce sexual pleasure

 You will continue to ejaculate after the vasectomy, but the sperm will not contain any semen.
 In fact, sperm has only a very small part of the sperm volume – you will not notice any change.
 A vasectomy does not affect one’s libido, the capacity to get an erection, or the way you feel when you orgasm.
 You can also enjoy more sex knowing your partner can’t get pregnant.
 Unless you are in a monogamous relationship, be sure to practice safe sex with a barrier method, such as a condom, to prevent STDs.